Naghipourfar/CCLE/README.md

 ### Sample Results
 Sample Results for Deep learning and Machine learning algorithms are saved in `Results` folder.
+There are also some ipython notebook examples in `examples` folder to use package.